 Have you heard of monk fruit?

 If you’re someone who likes to keep updated on the latest health trends, odds are that you have.
 The Dr. Oz Show and The Food Network have both recommended the fruit, while famous nutrition and fitness expert JJ Virgin uses monk fruit in her diet plan.
-But what’s the big deal about monk fruit, and what makes it different than any other fruit?
+But what’s the big deal about it, and what makes it different than any other fruit?

 What is monk fruit?

-Monk fruit, also known as “Buddha fruit,” and “luo han guo,” is native to China, getting its name from the monks who were the only ones who knew how to cultivate it due to its strange and difficult growing conditions.
-Monk fruits are grown mainly in the steep mountains of Guilin, as the fruits can be in the shade and mist that protects them from the sun, but still in a warm climate.
+Monk fruit, also known as “Buddha fruit,” and “Luo han guo,” is native to China, getting its name from the monks who were the only ones who knew how to cultivate it due to its strange and difficult growing conditions.
+Monk fruits are grown mainly in the steep mountains of Guilin, as they can be in the shade and mist that protects them from the sun, but still in a warm climate.
 It has been used in traditional Chinese medicine for years as a treatment for everything from sore throats to constipation.